CaraJ7/T2I-R1/README.md

    cd src
    pip install -r requirements.txt
    ```
+   Note that other newer versions of torch, transformers, and trl may also work.

+### Set up the Reward Model Environment

+**Make sure to install from our repo.
+We make some necessary modifications to train with Zero3.**

    Install GrouningDINO if you want to use Object Detector reward
    ```bash
    cd t2i-r1/src/t2i-r1/src/utils/GroundingDINO